-The training of all CLF staff and visitors in their safety duties is essential to the proper implementation of the STFC Health and Safety Policy.
+The training of all CLF staff and visitors in their safety duties is essential to the proper implementation of the STFC Health and Management Arrangements.
 Individuals and line managers should ensure that appropriate training is undertaken.
-All employees are required to attend a general safety course soon after joining and then regular refresher courses.
+All employees are required to attend a general safety course soon after joining and a range of mandatory courses, then regular refresher courses.
 Specialist training should be arranged where necessary.